dortania/Wireless-Buyers-Guide/types-of-wireless-card/pcie.md

 # Older Models(Unsupported in Mojave)

 With these models, you'll need to reinject the old plugin your wireless card used in High Sierra to work in Mojave.
-There are a couple of different kexts to do this but generally, we recommend avoiding this card unless absolutely necessary
+There are a couple of different kexts to do this but generally, we recommend avoiding this card unless absolutely necessary.

+**Note**: Injecting the kext into macOS Catalina is even more unstable

 * **Atheros 9380**:
    * TP-Link TL-WDN4800